 Protect your iPad from the weather.
 Avoid exposing your iPad to extreme temperatures by keeping it in its case at all times.
-Always carry it in a backpack or book bag when outside, with the keyboard attached and closed.
+Always carry it in a backpack or book bag when outside.
 Also:

 - Do not leave your iPad in heat above 95 F. - Do not leave your iPad in cold temperatures below 32 F. - Keep the iPad away from water and extreme humidity.